Bruswei/code-golf-danbo/README.md

 ## Requirements to Win the Challenge

 - Your solution must pass all the tests.
-You can run the tests using the following command:

 - The solution with fewest characters in the code wins within a hour wins!